parsegraph/isrtl/DEPLOYING.md

 ## Deployment

+1. Ensure package number is incremented in both package.json and package-prod.json.

-1. Push to github on main.
+2. Push to github on main.

-2. Await successful github build.
+3. Await successful github build.
 Fix if errors.

 For development and production: